 GCSE (9-1) English Literature

-Co-teachability across GCSE English Language and GCSE English Literature with supporting co-teachability resource
+Co-teachability across GCSE English Language and GCSE English Literature with supporting co-teachability resource.

-Our 'exploding extract' ("source-based") questions allow for a variety of teaching approaches
+Our 'exploding extract' ("source-based") questions allow for a variety of teaching approaches that enable teachers to differentiate and allow students to approach the task in the way that suits them best.

-Question stems are straightforward and indicate the assessment objectives being assessed in each question
+Question stems are straightforward and indicate the assessment objectives being assessed in each question.

 Click here for the latest news for GCSE English Literature